What To Plant In July

 Final Word

-It’s all about being self-reliant, and gardening is a great way to do it.
-It doesn’t have to be the biggest garden on the block, it can be on a small deck with pots planted with the seeds of the plants you love to eat.
+It’s all about self-reliance, and gardening is a great way to do it.
+It doesn’t have to be the most enormous garden on the block; it can be on a small deck with pots planted with the seeds of the plants you love to eat.

 It can be a shared piece of property or several acres.
-Whatever we can do to produce some of our own food is one of the best things we can do to teach our families to take care of themselves.
+Whatever we can do to produce some of our food is one of the best ways to teach our families to care for themselves.

 Copyright Images: Gardening AdobeStock_218588157 by Irina Fischer